Fatty liver or hepatic steatosis occurs when fat builds up in your liver and causes liver inflammation.

 If there is excess fat in your liver, inflammation in the liver, and you drink a lot of alcohol, your doctor will diagnose you with it.

-In case you do not get treatment for this condition, ASH can cause scarring of your liver, and severe liver scarring or Cirrhosis can lead to liver failure.
+In case you do not get treatment for this condition, ASH can cause scarring of your liver or scar tissue on your liver, and severe liver scarring or Cirrhosis can lead to liver failure.

 To treat this condition, it is crucial that you avoid alcohol.

 Thus, if you have alcoholism or alcohol use disorder, your docotr may recommend counseling or other treatment.

 To diagnose fatty liver, your doctor will take your medical history, conduct a physical exam, and will also order some additional tests as well.

 Let’s discuss them as follows: